 Cost of service and other revenue.
-Cost of service and other revenue includes the cost of component parts that we use in service or sell as spare parts, as well as labor and overhead costs of our service organization, including travel and related costs incurred in fulfilling our service obligations to our customers.
-The cost of service and other revenue remained steady at 81% of service and other revenue in the first quarter of 2011 and 2010 and increased from 75% of revenue in the fourth quarter of 2010.
-This increase from the prior quarter reflects higher costs relative to the increase in service and other revenues as we continue to expand our service team to broaden the geographic regions where we have service capability as our total business grows.
-Operationally, we are challenged to manage the growth of our service organization congruent with the growth in total revenues so that we can meet customer requirements without growing our service organization cost structure too rapidly.
-The utilization of our service personnel will also be affected by the number of PowerHouse and infrastructure solution products implemented in a particular period and in periods where we have a low number of installation projects, we would expect our costs as a percentage of revenue to increase.
+Cost of service and other revenue includes the cost of component parts that we use in service or sell as spare parts, as well as labor and overhead costs of our service organization, including travel and related costs included in costs of service and other revenue.
+The cost of service and other revenue increased to 85% of service and other revenue in the three-month period ended June 30, 2011, compared to 55% for the same period of 2010, and increased to 83% in the six-month period ended June 30, 2011 as compared to 65% in the same period of 2010.
+This increase was primarily due to lower margins realized in Europe for design, installation and project management on a number of large CPS system sales in 2011 that resulted in costs being a higher proportion of revenue.
+We have also had higher costs relative to the increase in service and other revenues as we have continued to expand our service team as we broaden the geographic regions where we have service capability as our total business grows.
+Operationally, we are challenged to manage the growth of our service organization congruent with the growth in total revenues so that we can meet customer requirements without growing our service organization products implemented in a particular period and in periods where we have a low number of installation projects, we would expect our costs as a percentage of revenue to increase.
 A large portion of the costs involved in operating our service organization are fixed in nature and we incur approximately \$300,000 to \$600,000 in unabsorbed overhead each quarter.
 We continue to work on reducing our service overhead through better utilization of our service employees and cost control measures.
 This infrastructure also means that we can leverage this investment and grow our service capabilities substantially by adding direct technical labor only as required.

 Gross profit.
-For the first quarter of 2011, our gross profit margin was 27% of revenue, compared to a 26% gross margin for the first quarter in 2010 and 28% in the fourth quarter of 2010.
-Higher volumes of sales, new product introductions such as the data center infrastructure solutions, and the resulting greater utilization of our manufacturing facilities are the primary drivers behind this increase in gross profit compared to 2010.
-Our ability to continue to improve our gross profit will depend, in part, on our ability to continue to reduce material costs, improve our sales channel mix in favor of direct sales versus OEM sales, increase sales of higher margin products such as our UPS products, increase product prices and increase our total revenues to a level that will allow us to improve the utilization of our manufacturing and service operations.
+For the three-month period ended June 30, 2011, our gross profit margin was 24% of revenue, compared to a 27% gross margin for the same period in 2010.
+For the six-month period ended June 30, 2011, our gross margin was 26% of revenue, compared to 27% for the same period of 2010.
+The decrease in gross profit margin reflects the results of an increase in the sales of our CPS and infrastructure products as a percentage of our total revenue.
+These products generally earn lower margins for us than sales of our UPS product because they include a higher proportion of third party ancillary equipment.
+Our margins were also negatively impacted by lower margins on professional services in Europe related to CPS system installation and management, and from higher unabsorbed overhead costs from our manufacturing operations due to lower UPS product revenue.
+We also incurred more costs in product design and engineering for our data center infrastructure poducts.
+As we build more units of these newly designed solutions, we expect the margins to improve.
+Our ability to improve our gross profit will depend, in part, on our ability to continue to reduce material costs, improve our sales channel mix in favor of direct sales versus OEM sales, increase sales of higher margin products such as our UPS products, increase product prices, improve our professional service margins through pricing and operating efficiency, and increase our total revenues to a level that will allow us to improve the utilization of our manufacturing and service operations.